 Karen Coombs is studying the Master of Journalism at the University of Melbourne, having completed a Bachelor of Arts in media and communication at Deakin University.
 She has contributed to Theatre People, Onya, Farrago, Crikey and the arts online magazine Trouble.
 She has interned with The Weekly, SmartCompany and Channel Nine.

 Anders Furze is a journalist with The Citizen and the recipient of the 2017 Schiavon Cadetship.
 He is a graduate of the Master of Journalism at the University of Melbourne.
-His writing on film and popular culture has appeared in outlets including The Age, Junkee and Meanjin.
-He co-hosts the Cultural Capital film podcast.
+His writing on film and popular culture has appeared in outlets including The Age, Junkee and Meanjin, and he co-hosts the Cultural Capital film podcast.

 Krati Garg is studying the Master of Journalism at the University of Melbourne.
 She is an oral surgeon working at the Royal Dental Hospital, Melbourne.
 When she is not wielding a scalpel, she loves employing her pen.
 She moved to Australia from India in 2007 and aspires to tell stories about people and places.